maxtkc/mvths-wiki/docs/008-programming-the-metro-mini.rst

 3. Open the Blink Code File: Select the Blink code file.
 It can be found under File/Examples/01.Basics/Blink
 4. Select COM Port: Under the Tools/port menu select the highest numbered COM port.
-If you only see COM1 and COM3 as options wait for help from your teacher.
+Select any port above COM1.
+If you only see COM1 wait for help from your teacher.
 5. Select Board: Under the Tools/board menu, make sure that the board selected is Arduino/Genuino Uno.
 6. Compile Code: Press the compile button to confirm that you code can